 Data is one of the most valuable commodities for all businesses.
-Gathering data about a company’s products, sales history, suppliers, etc., when properly analyzed, helps reduce costs, make better decisions, and create new products and services to meet customer needs.
+Gathering data about a company’s products, sales history, suppliers, etc., and then applying supply chain analytics helps reduce costs, make better decisions, and create new products and services to meet customer needs.

 Advanced analytics in supply chains